django-commons/django-typer/doc/source/index.rst

    * Use the full power of Typer's parameter types to validate and parse command line inputs.
    * Create beautiful and information dense help outputs.
    * Configure the rendering of exception stack traces using rich.
-   * Install shell tab-completion support for TyperCommands and normal Django commands for bash, zsh, fish and powershell.
+   * Install shell tab-completion support for TyperCommands and normal Django commands for bash_, zsh_, fish_ and powershell_.
    * Create custom and portable shell tab-completions for your CLI parameters.
    * Refactor existing management commands into TyperCommands because TyperCommand is interface compatible with BaseCommand.